 You can send an email using temp-mail.org.
-You may use it for things like email-verification upon signups.
-You can later delete the entire email address and its content without having to receive further emails from sites where you used the temporary email.
+You may use it for things like email-verification upon signup.
+You can later delete the entire email address and its content without receiving further emails from sites where you used the temporary email.

 You do not have to create an account.
 You don’t have to provide data about yourself.
 You simply type the email content and then enter the destination email address to send mail.

 GuerrillaMail.com helps in sending anonymous messages anywhere, to anyone, in this world.
 This is actually a disposable email ID provider.

 You can create a disposable email ID by selecting the server using the drop-down menu.
 In the text box preceding the server name, you can enter an ID that is going to be cleaned every hour.

 There is a Scramble Address option available so that you can convert your email ID to random characters so that it becomes difficult for the receiver to trace you and the origination of the email you sent.

 You don’t have to provide any details about yourself.
 All emails in Guerrilla Mail are deleted after one hour of reaching the inbox.

 The AnonEmail is short for Anonymouse.org.
 You need not provide any information to use this service.
 It can be used for outgoing emails only.
 Simply fill in the target destination email, type a subject for the email, type the email, and then click on Send Anonymously button.